 Ingredients for 4 servings:

-- one cup of a equal mixture of basmati rice and Toor/Tuver Dall (pigeon peas dall)
+- 1 cup of a equal mixture of basmati rice and Toor/Tuver Dall (pigeon peas dall)

-- 2 small green chillies – chopped lengthwise
+- 2 small green chilies – chopped lengthwise

 - 1 tsp salt